Set up a panel

 A panel with 3 governors is ideal as this allows for a good balance of views, according to our associate governance expert Tony Cook.
 This also ensures you have enough 'untainted' governors to hear an appeal if necessary.

-Who to appoint
+Decide who to appoint

 Academies aren't required to appoint an external adviser, but it's good practice to do so.